addisonj/ff-2019-smoth-operator/pres.md

 FLIP-27 - Refactor Source Interface

-Aims to seperate out sources into two components `SplitEnumerator` and `SplitReader`, which should allow for more flexible sources
+Aims to separate out sources into two components `SplitEnumerator` and `SplitReader`, which should allow for more flexible sources

 It also formalizes `Unbounded` and `Bounded` streams, which should make unified batch and streaming easier